-At the Annual Meeting, we seek the approval of UTMD shareholders in electing two directors and considering other business.
+At the Annual Meeting, we seek the approval of UTMD shareholders in electing two directors, ratifying the selection of an independent accounting firm, and considering other business.
+In nonbinding advisory votes, we are also asking UTMD shareholders to approve our executive compensation program and requesting the UTMD shareholders' preference on the frequency of future advisory votes on executive compensation.
 If you think you will be unable to attend the meeting, please complete your proxy and return it as soon as possible.
 If you decide later to attend the meeting, you may revoke the proxy and vote in person.